-Entrepreneurs wear many hats.
-The last thing you’re thinking about is how much salary to pay yourself, but it’s an important consideration, especially for tax purposes.
-Not only do you need to figure out how much you’re going to pay yourself, you also need to determine how to do it.
-For instance, are you going to pay yourself a base salary or a percentage of sales?
+As a self-employed person, it’s important to pay yourself a reasonable salary.
+Determining an adequate salary might take some intense thought, since entrepreneurs wear many hats.
+It’s also essential to consider the impact the salary you choose might have on your taxes.
+Not only do you have to figure out how much to pay yourself, but you must also determine how to do so.
+Do you plan to pay yourself a base salary or a percentage of sales?
 Will your income be in salary or dividends?
-Each of these decisions can impact the amount of taxes you pay in the future.
+These considerations and many others impact the amount of taxes you pay in the future.

-One of the most important considerations is whether to pay yourself in salary or dividends.
-There are advantages and disadvantages of both.
-If you pay yourself a salary, it will be taxed at a higher rate than dividends, but you also have a legally recognizable personal income.
-This allows you to save for retirement with involuntary CPP and voluntary RRSP contributions.
-You can also pay yourself through a payroll process, which means setting up a payroll account with the CRA.
+One of the most important decisions you must make as a small business owner is whether to pay yourself in salary or dividends.
+If you pay yourself a salary instead of dividends, you’re subject to higher tax payments, but you also have legally recognizable personal income.
+This allows you to save for retirement with involuntary Canada Pension Plan (CPP) and voluntary Registered Retirement Savings Plan (RRSP) contributions.
+You can also pay yourself through a payroll process, which means setting up a payroll account with the Canada Revenue Agency (CRA).

-If you pay yourself through dividends, you avoid the mandatory retirement contribution rule, so you have more flexibility in terms of your retirement plans.
+If you pay yourself through dividends, you avoid the mandatory retirement contribution rule.
+This gives you more flexibility in terms of your retirement plans.
 Unlike salary, dividends do not trigger CPP contributions.
-They also don’t count toward RRSP.
-Dividends also don’t count toward salary calculations on loan applications, so you may have a harder time applying for a mortgage.
+They also don’t count toward RRSP or salary calculations on loan applications, so you may have a harder time applying for a mortgage.